-ADVANCED SEARCH AND SEIZURE LAW
+ADVANCED SEARCH AND SEIZURE LAW FOR LAW ENFORCEMENT OFFICERS

-This full day 8-hour course is designed for experienced law enforcement officers who already possess a background knowledge and functional experience in search and seizure law.
+This full day (8-hour) course is designed for experienced law enforcement officers who already possess a background knowledge and functional experience in search and seizure law.
 The instruction is advanced and fast-paced and uses case studies to explain the development and the current status of the legal aspects of searches and seizures.

 - The legal developments in the two types of searches since the Supreme Court decision in United States v.
 Jones.